python3statement/python3statement.github.io/_practicalities/intro.md

 both on Python 2 and Python 3.
 These are the projects that will likely be affected by this issue.

-The introduction of Python 3 was chaotic; there are still strong arguments in both the Python 2 and Python 3 camps.
-Regardless of what side you take, the ones suffering the most from this are users (starting with the fact that inevitably some libraries will stop supporting for Python 2 and release Python 3 only library).
+The introduction of Python 3 was chaotic; there were strong arguments in both the Python 2 and Python 3 camps.
+Regardless of what side you take, the ones suffering the most from this are users (starting with the fact that some libraries have stopped supporting for Python 2 and released Python 3 only versions).
 Inevitably, some systems and people will not be upgraded to Python 3, so this document hopefully helps to _ensure_ that users get the _least_ breakage as possible and what are the best practices are to follow.